apache/flink/docs/ops/cli.md

                                           configured with the `--pyFiles`
                                           option.
      -pyarch,--pyArchives <arg>           Add python archive files for job.
-The file will be extracted to the working directory of python UDF worker.
+The files will be extracted to the working directory of python UDF worker.
                                           Currently only zip-format is
                                           supported.
 For each archive file, a
                                           target directory name can be
                                           specified.
-If target directory name is
+If the target directory
-                                          specified, the archive will be
+                                          name is specified, the archive file
-                                          extracted to a directory with that
-                                          name.
-Otherwise, the archive will be
+                                          will be extracted to a directory with the specified name.
+Otherwise, the
-                                          extracted to a directory with the same file name of itself.
-Therefore the
+                                          archive file will be extracted to a directory with the same name of the archive file.
+The files uploaded via
-                                          files uploaded via this option are
+                                          this option are accessible via
-                                          accessible via relative path.
-Use '#'
-                                          as the separator of archive file path and target directory name.
-Comma (',')
+                                          relative path. '#' could be used as the separator of the archive file path and the target directory name.
+Comma
-                                          could be used as the separator to specify multiple archive files.
-It can
+                                          (',') could be used as the separator to specify multiple archive files.
-                                          be used to upload the virtual
+                                          This option can be used to upload the virtual environment, the data files
-                                          environment (e.g.: --pyArchives
+                                          used in Python UDF (e.g.: --pyArchives
                                           file:///tmp/py37.zip,file:///tmp/data.
                                           zip#data --pyExecutable
                                           py37.zip/py37/bin/python).
-Python UDF
+The data
-                                          can also access the files stored in archives (e.g.: f =
+                                          files could be accessed in Python UDF, e.g.: f = open('data/data.txt', 'r').
-                                          open('data/data.txt', 'r')).
      -pyexec,--pyExecutable <arg>         Specify the path of the python interpreter used to execute the python
                                           UDF worker (e.g.: --pyExecutable